MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/quickstart-publish-web-service.md

 ms.custom: ""

 ---
-# Quickstart: Deploy an R Model as a web service
+# Deploy an R Model as a web service

 **Applies to: Microsoft R Server 9.x**